Objects

 }

-Another special method is fun collect() > void which will be called when the object instance is collected by the garbage collector.
-It's useful when your object holds resources that need to be release.
+If your object has a fun collect() > void method, it which will be called just before the object instance is collected by the garbage collector.
+It's useful when your object holds resources that need to be released.

 object Data {